skymakerstudio/erp-adapter-webconfig-monitor/readme.md

 ### Why do we need the PartConfigurationState for generating the return instructions
 A fresh PartConfigurationState, together with part number list, works as a definition for the latest guids.

+### How should I use the getConfiguratorDefinition?
+Instead of sending lots of data every time an update is done the important data for structure can be handeld via the definition.
+While actual inputs / outputs only contain data that should change.